Dpananos/Retail-Churn/README.md

 title: "Retail Churn Models"
 output: html_notebook
 ---
-Author: Demetri Pananos
+**Author: Demetri Pananos **

 # Introduction

 Retail churn is different than most other forms of churn.
 Every transaction could be that customer's last, or one of a long sequence of transactions.
 Normally, churn is a classification problem, but I don't think that classification is appropriate for retail.
 For instance, a competitor may open closer to loyal customers, offering them the benefit of saving time.
 Thus, these customers have churned without showing any signs.

 When a customer churns, their between transaction times are large.
 Perhaps so large that it may prompt retailers to think "Wow, I haven't seen customer X in a long time".
+You could even say the time between transactions is *anomalously large*.
 Can we mathematize this notion of not seeing a customer in a long time?
 I think so.

 I want to be able to make claims like "9 times out of 10, customer X will make another transaction within Y days of his previous transaction".
 That way we can know when customers are displaying anomalous behavior.